lstoll/lstoll.github.io/_posts/2010-05-07-ubuntu-1004-vagrant-base-boxes.md

 <p class="meta">07/05/2010</p>

-I’ve made a pair of base boxes for Ubuntu 10.04 Server (Lucid Lynx), one 32 bit, one 64 bit.
+Iâve made a pair of base boxes for Ubuntu 10.04 Server (Lucid Lynx), one 32 bit, one 64 bit.

 They are set up as per the guide, with chef 0.8.10 installed for provisioning.
-It’s using the packaged ruby, with a custom installed rubygems as /usr/bin/gem.
+Itâs using the packaged ruby, with a custom installed rubygems as /usr/bin/gem.
 It also has the 3.1.6 additions, and is set up with the normal public SSH keys

 You can add them by running: